aporeto-inc/gaia/doc/documentation.md

 #### `sourceIP (string)`

-SrcIP is the source IP.
+SourceIP is the source IP of the packet.

 | Characteristics | Value  |
 | -               | -:     |